Ben-Hogan/GameWebsite/README.md

 # GameWebsite
 URL: https://stevejobsinfo2.com/

-This was a fun little game website I made in 5th grade.
-It gained a lot of traction and somehow thousands of users.
-This was my first project that people could utilize in their day-to-day life.
-It is hidden behind another early website I made right before the game website.
-This is so the school wouldn't take the website down.
-I made the website masking the game one and is just an informational site about steve jobs.

-* *code is messy and not meant to be used as a reference for anything, just a fun old project*
+A Journey from 5th Grade

+This website is a throwback to my early days as a web developer.
+It's a fun little game website, that believe it or not, gained quite a following.
+To keep the project under the radar, it's cleverly tucked away behind another early website I designed just before the game website's release.
+The main reason for this hidden approach was to make sure the school wouldn't take it down, as this was my first project that had real-world utility.

+Please Note
+The code behind this project is a bit messy, and I wouldn't recommend using it as a reference for modern web development.
+It's a charming relic from the past, showcasing my early exploration of the web development world.
+Feel free to browse around, reminisce, and if you're feeling particularly brave, take a peek at the code (just don't judge too harshly!).

+Disclaimer: This website is not affiliated with Apple Inc. or Steve Jobs' official legacy.
+It's a fan-made project created for *educational* purposes.